sirijami/BookCrossingProject/README.md

 BX-Book-Ratings
 Contains the book rating information.
 Ratings (`Book-Rating`) are either explicit, expressed on a scale from 1-10 (higher values denoting higher appreciation), or implicit, expressed by 0.

-Proposed analysis that would be performed on the above data set are:
+Analysis performed on the above data set are:

 Top ten best rated books.
 Find list of books named by a author.